geflx/UFV_C_Google_Pagerank/README.md

 • **Out (k)** is the set of all pages with a link coming out of page k;
 • **|Y|** denotes the number of elements in any set Y.

-The "Power Method" stops the calculation when E(k) < ε = 10-6 is achieved, being E(k) described as follows:
+The "Power Method" stops the calculation when the condition E(k) < ε = 10-6 is achieved, being E(k) described as follows:
 <p align="center">
   <img src="assets/stop_condition.jpg" />
 </p>